sr99622/wabash/README.md

 sudo apt install curl git cmake g++
 ```

-Install the X11 development libraries if necessary (not needed for Wayland only configuration)
+Install the X11 development libraries if necessary (not needed for Wayland only configuration).
+If you get an error message like ```qt.qpa.plugin: From 6.5.0, xcb-cursor0 or libxcb-cursor0 is needed to load the Qt xcb platform plugin```, then you  will need these libraries.

 ```
 sudo apt install '^libxcb.*-dev'